-It makes a big difference to know you're not the first person to face something, and an even bigger difference if you know that it's possible both to face it and succeed at the challenge that you're facing.
-For instance, young people, some of you just survived two-a-day practices last month.
-It was good to know you weren't the first students to ever attempt such a feat.
+It makes a big difference when you know you're not the first person to face something, and an even bigger difference if you know that it's possible both to face it and succeed at the challenge.
 When I get on a roller coaster, that's what I want to know.
 Has anybody ever done this before?
 When the doc says he wants to try a new treatment plan, I want to know, "Has anybody else ever successfully endured what you're proposing for me?"

-Brothers and sisters, when you face a particular temptation in life, you can be sure of this...

-- 1. Your situation is not unique.
+Brothers and sisters, when you find yourself facing a particular difficulty in life, whatever it is, you can be sure of this.
+Your situation is not unique.
 There is no temptation that can enter your life except for that which is common to man.

-In other words... - 2.
-Others have faced what you are facing.
+The truth is, others have faced what you are now facing.
 You are not an isolated case.
-That won't make the temptation easy to face, but it will make it easier.
-This thing you're battling has a track record, and the track record shows it can be defeated.
+That won't make the difficulty easy to face, but it will make it easier.
+This thing you're battling has a track record, and the track record shows it can be overcome.
 You're facing something that's common.

-By the way, in the Bible the words "temptation" and "test" come from the same Greek word peirasmos (the NRSV uses the word "testing" here; the NIV, KJV, ESV use "temptation").
-Which is right?
+By the way, in the Bible the words "temptation" and "test" come from the same Greek word peirasmos.
+Interestingly, the NRSV uses the word "testing" in 1 Corinthians 10:13, while the NIV, KJV, ESV use "temptation".
+So which word is right?

-Let's do a little word study.
-In the Bible the context of peirasmos helps us know whether the writer has a temptation or a test in mind.
-Both English words speak of pressure from the outside, but the intent of the pressure is where the difference lies.
-If the intent of the pressure is to produce sin, it's a temptation, whereas if the intent is to produce growth in righteousness, it's a test.
+We need to do a little word study.
+In the Bible the context of peirasmos helps us know whether the writer has in mind a temptation or a test.
+In English both words speak of pressure from the outside, but the intent of the pressure is where the difference lies.
+If the intent of the pressure is to produce sin, it's called a temptation, whereas if the intent is to produce growth in righteousness, it's called a test.
 God tests us that we may grow in Christlikeness, but God never tempts us to sin (James 1:13).
 Satan is the agent of temptation.